SCRT-HQ/VaporShell/docs/glossary/Add-VSPinpointCampaignCampaignHook.md

 ## SYNOPSIS
 Adds an AWS::Pinpoint::Campaign.CampaignHook resource property to the template.
-Specifies the AWS Lambda function to use as a code hook for a campaign.
+Specifies settings for invoking an AWS Lambda function that customizes a segment for a campaign.

 ## SYNTAX